-These long winter days can be tough for kids and parents.
-It only takes a few days inside for the cabin fever to set in, so getting through cold and rainy weeks with restless kiddos can be a bit of a struggle.
+Long winter days or wet, rainy stretches can be tough on both young kids and parents.
+It only takes a few days of being stuck inside for the cabin fever to set in, so getting through cold and rainy weeks with restless kiddos can be a struggle.

 Free and Creative Indoor Play Ideas

 - Go “camping” by making tents or forts.
 Everyone knows how to make a good old-fashioned blanket fort, right?

 - Have an indoor picnic, complete with a blanket and a basket of lunch goodies or snacks.
 Spread out a blanket on the floor and pretend you’re picnicking somewhere warm and sunny.
 Spring will be here soon, right?

 - Play “library” or “bookstore” by setting up a checkout desk.
 My daughter will gather her book selections and then bring them over to my laptop or her toy cash register to “checkout”.

 - Make paper collages with magazine clippings, scrap paper, or cut up construction paper.
 This is a favorite for us, as it allows her to work on her cutting and gluing skills with my supervision.
 Crafts of any kind are always a hit, but this one happens to be especially easy (and cheap).